najlot/Log/README.md

 			catch (Exception ex)
 			{
-				// Log a fatal error with the exception that caused the error. log.Fatal("Could not start the application: ", ex);
+				// Log a fatal error with the exception that caused the error. log.Fatal(ex, "Could not start the application: ");
 			}
 		}